sendwithus/competencies/competencies/github.md

 Do a code review on a Pull Request.

 Can verbally explain git and github to someone else and help them learn the git processes.

+Can safely and securely use git and github.

+Knows the difference between squashing and merging

+Great at Pull Requests

 ## How do you improve it?